Atomic structure stability, and the origin of elementary particles mass

 Because it seems that electron’s electric dipole moment may not be a permanent property, let’s assume electron to be strictly an electric monopole.

-If we take a conceptual “look” at a hydrogen atom from outside, all we will “see” is a “cloud” of one electron.
-Metaphorically, if we take a conceptual “look” at a single electron from outside, all we will “see” is a smaller “cloud” of one electron, too.
+If we take a conceptual look at a hydrogen atom from outside, all we will see is an electron cloud.
+If we take a conceptual look at a single electron from outside, we will also see electron as a smaller cloud (uncertainty principle), too.

 For the sake of argument, let’s assume that because electron has a negative charge, angular momentum (spin) and magnetic moment, it generates gravity.